 Faculty Summer Reading Groups

-Participants in the selected reading groups will receive $650 each, with the organizer receiving $800.
-Funds can be taken as research funds or as supplemental salary.
-The OU Arts & Humanities Forum will also provide selected books to each participant.
+Participants in the selected groups will receive $650 each, with the organizer receiving $800.
+Funds can be taken as research funds or supplemental salary.
+The OU Arts & Humanities Forum will also provide the selected books to each participant.

-Faculty may only apply with one reading group.
+Faculty may only apply with one reading group each summer.

 Proposal Content and Format

 Proposals must use a font of 11 points or larger.
 Page margins should be 1” on all four sides.
 Line spacing must not be smaller than 1.5 lines.
 Please be certain that you have included all required components, in order.
 Late or incomplete applications will be disqualified from consideration.

 The project description should include each of the following components and be submitted as a single PDF file.
 Email completed applications to email@example.com

 Complete the proposal cover sheet.
 Incorporate a scanned copy of the form into your final proposal.

 Outline the main objectives of the reading group.
 Make sure to clearly explain for non-specialists how the topic fits into broader conversations in the Arts and/or Humanities, and a brief justification for the selected readings that are included in your list.

 We expect the reading level to be on the order of around 5 books or equivalent articles.
 We are especially interested to see engagement with recent and cutting-edge work.